shidel/PGME/SOURCE/PGME/README.md

-Copyright 1992-2021, Jerome Shidel.
+Copyright 1992-2021, Jerome Shidel.\
+GNU General Public License, version 2.0

-### Program Manager Eternity
+### The Program Manager Eternity

-This version of **_Program Manager Eternity_** and related files are released under the GNU GPL v2.0.
+This version of * * _Program Manager Eternity_* *  and related files are released under the GNU GPL v2.0.

 Simple Instructions for compiling PGME from archive sources.

 	First you must have Turbo Pascal 7.0.

-	Then either download the latest archives of PGME and QuickCRT.
+	Then either download the latest archive of PGME.

 	Extract the PGME archive.
-Then Extract the QuickCrt archive inside the PGME directory.

 	then from a dos prommpt run make in the pgme directory.